renpy/renpy/sphinx/source/displaying_images.rst

     Takes an integer.
 The integer specifies the relative ordering of images within a layer, with larger numbers being closer to the user.
 This isn't generally used by Ren'Py games, but can be useful when porting visual novels from other engines.
+This can also be useful for displaying an image that will be above any zorder-less image displayed afterwards, without the burden of placing it on another layer.

 Assuming we have the following images defined::